 PortugalPortugal has everything – extensive shorelines, national parks, mountain ranges and glacial valleys.
 All-in-all, everything that any serious cyclist could want from a holiday destination.
 Plus, you’ll benefit from that gorgeous Mediterranean weather!
 There are plenty of superb biking routes and tours in Portugal, ideal for meeting other likeminded cyclists from around the world.
 One of the best, though, is the Algarve coastal route.
 This will take you all the way from the Spanish border to the Western Algarve. – a trip that’s around 146 miles.
 Known as one of the sunniest spots in Europe.
 This route can be travelled all year round.
 Even on the warmest of days, being so close to the sea, you will benefit from a glorious Mediterranean breeze to keep you cool.
 There’s plenty of accommodation along the route, as well as other popular sports such as surfing and rock climbing if you fancy a change of scenery.

 Why Choose Portugal For A Cycling Holiday?Portugal has so much to offer cyclists with challenging mountain ranges, superb coastal beaches.
 They also have national parks, glacial valleys and celebrated vineyards!
 Portugal is so happy to welcome tourists, you will find that there is plenty of accommodation options.
 Hence allowing you to cycle across areas changing accommodation as you please.
 Most places you visit have a good understanding of English and have numerous options on menus to suit every taste.
 Even better, as cycling is so popular here, you’ll find most places will welcome you and your bike.
+Will you have to wear a mask on your cycling holiday.

 When Should You Visit Portugal For Cycling ?The wonderful thing about Portugal is the fact that different parts of this diverse country are best explored at different times of year.
 Consequently you can visit whenever suits you.
 Keep in mind, at peak times such as July and August.
 You might find that the sun makes it too warm for cycling and tourism is at its peak.
 Spring (April to June) is generally the nicest time for cycling – as here the temperatures are a little milder as you head into summer.
 Plus, as this is still off-peak times, you won’t find tourist spots totally overrun by visitors.
 From January to March, the winter weather doesn’t go above around 16 degrees Celsius.
 However, this is mild and far warmer than the UK at the same time.
 Perhaps the best time to visit, though, is from September to November.
 As, during Autumn time, you can enjoy the gorgeous scenery as it turns for winter and even see the harvests during September and October.